rust-lang/nomicon/src/atomics.md

 When thread A releases a location in memory and then thread B subsequently acquires *the same* location in memory, causality is established.
-Every write that happened before A's release will be observed by B after its acquisition.
+Every write (including non-atomic and relaxed atomic writes) that happened before A's release will be observed by B after its acquisition.
 However no causality is established with any other threads.
 Similarly, no causality is established if A and B access *different* locations in memory.

 Basic use of release-acquire is therefore simple: you acquire a location of memory to begin the critical section, and then release that location to end it.